usegranthq/sdk/README.md

 Refer to the [API Reference](https://usegrant.dev/docs) for more information about the available methods and their parameters.

+## TypeScript Support

+The SDK is written in TypeScript and provides full type safety out of the box.
+All methods and their parameters are fully typed:

+## Configuration

 ### Retry Options

 The SDK uses the [ky](https://github.com/sindresorhus/ky) library under the hood, which supports retry options.
 You can pass a `retry` option to the constructor to customize the retry behavior.